US government moves to stop potential banking crisis

 Rugaber and Megerian reported from Washington.
 Sweet and Bussewitz reported from New York.

-Associated Press reporter Hope Yen in contributed to this report from Washington.
+Associated Press Writers Hope Yen in Washington and Jennifer McDermott in Providence, Rhode Island, contributed to this report.

 Credit: AP